AmadeusITGroup/otter/packages/@ama-sdk/schematics/schematics/typescript/shell/templates/base/readme.md

 You will need to compute this information with the two timezones -- the airport's and the user's.

 ### Solution proposed to remove the timezone: utils.DateTime
-The Otter framework has introduced the `utils.Date` object to replace the `Date` implementation and ignore the timezone.
+The Otter framework has introduced the `utils.Date` and `utils.DateTime` objects to replace the `Date` implementation and convert the date returned by the API as if it were in the timezone of the user.

+Dates can be generated as `utils.Date` or `string` depending on the value of the `stringifyDate` option.
+This ensures that the timezone will not impact the date.
+In the case of `date-time` objects, the default type used is the native `string` and `Date` type depending on the `stringifyDate` option value.

-This can be enabled at property level thanks to the `x-local-timezone` vendor.
+If you want to generate a date-time using `utils.DateTime`, you can do it at property level thanks to the `x-local-timezone` vendor.

 If you need to keep the timezone information, extend the model and create a new field directly in the SDK.
 As this field does not exist in the specification, it will not be part of the base model but of the core model instead (the first one being completely generated from the API specifications).